 All water utilities experience a certain amount of water loss.
 Water loss is the sum of water leaks plus water usage that is not metered and thus not billed to a customer.
 Water used to suppress fires and some irrigation are examples of water use that is not metered.
-Water lost through watermain breaks is an example of leakage.
-Unaccounted water can also result from inaccurate meters.
-A water loss goal of 10% is considered to be good practice for water utilities in North America.
-An objective has been established to reduce the water loss rate below 10%.
+Water lost through watermain breaks is an example of leakage and is part of the "unavoidable real losses" from the water distribution system.